Australia will keep its borders closed until 2021.

 20australialetter149-1-superJumbo

-While borders remain tightly controlled, Mr Birmingham also urged people to consider a holiday at home.
-Australians spent more than $65 billion on international holidays in 2019.
+While borders remain tightly controlled, Mr. Birmingham also urged people to consider a stay-at-home holiday.
+Australians spent over $65 billion on international holidays in 2019.
 The government wants a similar amount to be spent on domestic holidays instead.
-Senator Birmingham said those who can afford to travel at this time should feel it is their “patriotic duty”.
+Senator Birmingham said that those who can afford to travel at this time should feel it is a "patriotic duty".

 Australia is one of the countries that has successfully contained the spread of Covid-19.
-One of the measures taken to control this situation is to restrict international travel and implement strict rules on social distancing and quarantine.
-Australia has more than 7,300 Covid-19 infections and 102 deaths.
-The number of infections increased sharply in April, mostly in Victoria, the second most populous state.
+One of the measures implemented to control the situation was restricting international travel and enforcing strict social distancing and quarantine rules.
+Australia has over 7,300 Covid-19 cases and 102 deaths.
+The sharpest increase in infections occurred in April, mostly in Victoria, the second most populous state.